Precovery of TESS Single Transits with KELT: Methods

 \subsection{Recovery of Inserted Transits}

-We use the box-fitting least-squares algorithm (BLS) \citep{Kovacs:2002}, as implemented in the VARTOOLS \citep{Hartman:2016} software package, to search for transits in the KELT data with a fixed transit duration at a given $T_C$, using the values from the inserted signals.
-The concept behind this approach is that since the parameters $T_C$ and $T$ for a given transit signal will be known with high fidelity from the TESS observations, we can then search the KELT light curves for repeating transit signals with the same duration and transit time as seen in the TESS data.
-While we could also require that the search algorithm require the transit depth to be the same as seen in the TESS data, we believe that such a restriction would not be advisable.
-Although KELT and TESS have roughly similar pixel scales, the different bandpasses, field angles, and other properties of the telescopes yield different blending properties for the same stars, and thus different measured transit depths are expected.
-We searched for signals with periods ranging from 10 days to 310 days, with a frequency resolution of 300,000.
-This period range is similar but not identical to the inserted period range.
+We use the box-fitting least-squares algorithm \citep[(BLS);][]{Kovacs:2002}, as implemented in the VARTOOLS \citep{Hartman:2016} software package, to search for transits in the KELT data.
+We use the version of BLS with a fixed transit duration, a fixed depth, and a fixed ingress/egress duration at a given $T_C$.
+The concept behind this approach is that since the parameters $T_C$, $T$, $\delta$, and $\tau$ for a given transit signal will be known with high fidelity from the TESS observations, we can then search the KELT light curves for repeating transit signals with the same transit time, duration, depth, and $\tau$ as seen in the TESS data.

+In order to conduct that search, we need to know the transit duration, $\tau$, and depth as TESS would observe.
+We therefore simulate the transit signal just as in \S \ref{sec:inserting} using the Period, the stellar mass and radius, and planet radius as a continuous, noiseless light curve, and measure the duration of the transit.
+This time, we use the limb-darkening coefficients appropriate for the TESS bandpass from \citet{Claret:2017}.
+We then calculate $\tau$ by subtracting the theoretical transit duration from equation \ref{eqn:duration} above from the duration determined from the modeled TESS light curve.

+We searched the KELT light curves for signals with periods ranging from 13.5 days to 300 days, with a frequency resolution of 300,000.
+We fix the $T_C$ based on the originally generated value for that target, and fix the transit duration, depth, and $\tau$ based on the TESS light curve simulation.

+It should be reiterated that the selection of ``high-quality" KELT light curves is based only on RMS at a given magnitude.
+Beyond the RMS cuts, specific types of variability are not investigated or excluded, such as astrophysical variability due to rotation, pulsation, or eclipses.
+In fact, it is quite likely that real transits exist currently in the KELT data, not just the inserted transits.
+We do not expect such signals to interfere with the recovery of the inserted signals.
+That is because we use a BLS search with a fixed $T_C$ and transit duration, which means that only signals that fit those parameters are evaluated.
+The probability that any real transits in the data happen to match the randomly chosen $T_C$ and duration parameters is insignificant, and so should not affect the overall results.